euler-xyz/euler-subgraph/README.md

 - All deployments are handled through Goldsky
 - Test deployments are available with the `:test` suffix (e.g., `deploy:mainnet:test`)
 - Make sure you have the Goldsky CLI installed and configured with your credentials
+- You can generate a JSON file with all deployment URLs using `pnpm run generate:deployments`

 ### Network-Specific Deployment